What is a ranch steak? We’re glad you asked!

-There are a few other names that the Ranch steak goes by:
+There are a few other names that it goes by:

 - Arm steak – named as such because it comes from the cow’s ‘arm.’

-It’s likely your butcher will know what you mean by the Ranch steak, or the Boneless Chuck Shoulder Center Cut steak, but just in case they aren’t sure, the Industry ID 1114E (IMPS / NAMP) Will ensure that they get the correct cut.
+It’s likely your butcher will know what you mean by the ranch steak cut, or the Boneless Chuck Shoulder Center Cut steak, but just in case they aren’t sure, the Industry ID 1114E (IMPS / NAMP) Will ensure that they get the correct cut.

 Flavor, Texture, Fat Content and Tenderness